[UPDATE] CLARIFIED BUTTER IS NOT (NECESSARILY) GHEE

 Ghee (is not clarified butter) or: Why Ghee is not Clarified Butter

-Ghee is a type of clarified butter, but much confusion arises from equating ghee to clarified butter.
+Ghee is a type of clarified butter, but much confusion arises from equating ghee with clarified butter.

 Clarified butter is a term used particularly in French cooking.
 It is a product where butter is melted to drive off a little of the moisture and alter the flavour slightly.